blitzagency/ios-unity5/README.md

 - Clean up your unity project
 - Add the `objc` folder in this repo with the new custom unity init and obj-c bridging header
 - Rename `main` in `main.mm` to anything else
-- Alter the application delegate and cerate a main.swift file.
+- Alter the application delegate and create a main.swift file.
 - Wrap the UnityAppController into your application delegate
 - Adjust the `GetAppController` function in `UnityAppController.h`
 - Go bananas, you did it!
 Add the unity view wherever you want!